KPSWETHA2020/companywebsite/README.md

 ![output](./static/img/contactus.jpg)

 ## RESULT:
-Thus a website is designed for the chip manufacturing company and is hosted in the URL http://swetha.student.saveetha.in:8000/ HTML code is validated
+Thus a website is designed for the chip manufacturing company and is hosted in the URL http://swetha.student.saveetha.in:8000/ HTML code is validated.